The Religious Foundation of Ancient Egyptian Festivals

 Understanding the Thoth Festival

-The Thoth Festival is an ancient Egyptian celebration dedicated to Thoth, the deity revered as the god of writing, wisdom, and knowledge.
+The Thoth Festival is an ancient Egyptian celebration for Thoth, the deity revered as the god of writing, wisdom, and knowledge.
 Thoth held a significant role in Egyptian mythology, known for documenting the deeds of individuals throughout their lives and even after their death.
 Additionally, he played a vital part in the hall of judgment, impacting the fate of souls in the afterlife.

 When is the Thoth Festival Celebrated?